mianhu888/CISC849Final/README.md

 #### GPU-based TPOT
 We also found a article called `Faster AutoML with TPOT and RAPIDS`[4].
 In this article, the author described that TPOT could be acceralted by GPU and achieve better performance with less time.
 We then have implemented GPU-acceralted TOPT on Google Colab.
 The GPU in Colab was `Tesla T4`.

 We have also kept different features with previous CPU-TPOT, check above table for details.
 After one hour running, we have achieved 92.79% accuracy.
-The

 #### One hot encoding and data balancing
 According to Buda (2018) comprehensive review on data imbalancing solutions [5], daba imbalancing could cause prediction inaccurate.
 In this data set, the cancelled flights only occupy ~10%, causing data imbalancing.
 Thus, we considered undersampling for data balancing.
 Additionally, we have tried one hot encoding for feature engineering.
 The code could be viewed in `CISC849_TPOT_GPU.ipynb`.